Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 In general, a ratio of 1.2 is the minimum DSCR that a lender is willing to accept.
 However, depending on the type of industry your business operates in, your lender may have a higher or lower minimum ratio.

-Working out your debt service coverage ratio
+How to work out your debt service coverage ratio

 To illustrate how the DSCR works, let’s assume your business has a total annual net operating income of $80,000 and you’re applying for a loan with an annual debt service of $30,000.

-Let’s also consider that you have another already-existing long-term loan that you’re currently servicing.
+Let’s also consider you have another already-existing long-term loan that you’re currently servicing.
 You’ll need to factor this into your total annual debt service.
 So, if this already-existing loan stands at $40,000 of annual debt service, your total annual debt service would be $70,000.

 Next, take your annual net operating income of $80,000 and divide it by your annual debt service of $70,000.
 This would equal a DSCR of 1.14, a low ratio that would likely prevent your application from being accepted.
-However, if you’re able to use future financial projections to convince the lender that your second loan would increase income/profits to a level sufficient enough to boost your DSCR, then you could be accepted.
+However, if you’re able to use future financial projections to convince the lender that your second loan would increase profits to a level sufficient enough to boost your DSCR, then you could be accepted.

 Compare business loans from top providers

-You should always be careful of getting into too much debt, but when your business is in need of cash, being fully aware of the debt service coverage ratio and how it factors into the decision-making process of a lender will help better prepare you for a business loan.
+You should always be careful of getting into too much debt.
+But when your business is in need of cash, being fully aware of the debt service coverage ratio and how it factors into the decision-making process of a lender will help better prepare you for a business loan.